Why editors need to design

 Designers do ‘look and feel’ and editors just write words, yes?

-While you may be constrained by the template you’ve been given, as content people you have a lot of control over the look and feel of the page that will actually help your audience consume your content.
+While you may be constrained by the template you’ve been given, as content people you have a lot of control over the look and feel of the page.
+Your choices can actually help your audience consume your content.

 First 5 seconds